 There are all sorts of credit options out there offering numerous different choices when it comes to managing borrowings and the repayment of any credit that is extended to you.
 For example, you may want to set up an arrangement that is all online and automated so that you don’t even have to think about the repayments each month.
 If you don’t want to deal with mainstream finance institutions then it may be preferable to opt for doorstep loans, where most of the loan arrangement – and the repayments – are done in person.

-To help you narrow down your loan options it’s worth using our Quick Start tool – 4 quick questions that will help you discover the loans that you might want to investigate further.
+To help you narrow down your loan options it’s worth using our Find Loans tool – 4 quick questions that will help you discover the loans that you might want to investigate further.
 As with all credit lenders are required to not only assess your credit worthiness but also ensure you can afford the repayments.
 So expect all lenders to ask you for income and expenditure information.